Responsible gambling: it's about more than money

 Get help if you are struggling

 If you are finding the above tips difficult to follow, that may be a warning sign for gambling addiction.
-We recommend taking a free self-assessment test from a safer gambling service to check your behaviours and risks of developing a problem.
+We recommend taking a free self-assessment test from a responsible gambling service to check your behaviours and risks of developing a problem.

 9 signs of problem gambling in yourself and loved ones